Description:

 About the role:

-The Staff Attorney at Covenant House New York (CHNY) is, first and foremost, a voice for the young people we strive to serve as they transition from a life on the streets to a life of self-sufficiency.
-The Staff Attorney counsels and represents youth, typically between the ages of 16 to 24, in a wide range of areas including: immigration, family law, housing, employment, public assistance, name changes, and the collateral consequences of criminal conviction, among others.
-Prior experience/familiarity in immigration, family or criminal law would be especially helpful for this position.
+The Staff Attorney at Covenant House New York (CHNY) is, first and foremost, a voice for the young people we strive to serve as they transition from life on the streets to self-sufficiency.
+The Staff Attorney counsels and represents youth, typically ages 16 to 24, in a wide range of areas, including immigration, family law, housing, employment, public assistance, name changes, and the collateral consequences of criminal convictions, among others.
+Prior experience/familiarity in immigration, family, or criminal law would be especially helpful for this position.
+The Staff Attorney will report to the Director of Legal Services and help shape the department and integrate it with the rest of CHNY.
+The Staff Attorney will assist with legislative efforts on issues affecting the population of homeless youth; issues such as homelessness, mental health, employment, education, juvenile justice, and more.

 What You'll Do:

-• Meet with and represent clients on selected legal issues (sometimes that will involve taking the case all the way through to the court room and in other cases will entail one-time advice and counsel, sometimes directing youth to appropriate resources for assistance)
+• Meet with and represent clients on selected legal issues (sometimes that will involve taking the case all the way through to the courtroom and in other cases will entail one-time advice and counsel, sometimes directing youth to appropriate resources for assistance)

-• Conduct staff trainings on legal issues
+• Conduct staff training on legal issues

 • Help facilitate Know Your Rights workshops with the goal of empowering and educating CHNY youth

-• Attend team, department and other staff meetings
+• Attend team, department, and other staff meetings

 • Coordinate with social workers, case managers, mental health professionals, and other resources to provide wraparound services for CHNY youth